Satinique Logo

 Meaning and History

-The brand received its distinctive mark simultaneously with the launch of the same name series.
+The brand received its distinctive mark at the same time as the launch of the series of the same name.
 Its logo includes both text and graphics.
-Their totality is a unique visual identity where everything is balanced.
-During the existence of the trademark, the logo has never changed.
+Taken together, they form a unique visual identity, with everything balanced.
+Throughout the trademark’s existence, the logo has never changed.

-The emblem consists of the name of the care products – a word denoting increased hair smoothness.
-Lowercase letters have a wide inter-character breakdown, a clear structure, so they are immediately understandable and readable.
+The emblem consists of the name of the care products, a word denoting increased hair smoothness.
+Lowercase letters have a wide inter-character spacing and a clear structure, making them immediately understandable and readable.
 To the right of Satinique is the original badge.
-It is a stylized strand of hair, which is executed in three-wide strokes of a wavy shape.
+It is a stylized strand of hair, executed in three wavy strokes.
 There is a large drop above them.
-The corporate logo has another interpretation: it is a part of plants, indicating the natural origin of cosmetics.
+The corporate logo has another interpretation: it is part of a plant, indicating the natural origin of cosmetics.

 What is Satinique?

 Satinique is a cosmetic brand owned by the American company Amway.
 It offers premium hair and scalp care products.
-Its products are based on a sulfate-free formula that protects colored hair.
+Its products use a sulfate-free formula that protects colored hair.
 The product line was launched in 1965.

 Font and Colors

-To designate the word “Satinique” in the emblem, a grotesque typeface is used – chopped, smooth, sans serif.
+To designate the word “Satinique” in the emblem, a grotesque, chopped, smooth, sans-serif typeface is used.
 Thin letters are uppercase.
 According to the concept, the “Q” symbol carries the main meaning: it is an image of a hair follicle.
-The color palette is modest and consists of black (text, graphics) and white (background).
+The color palette is modest, consisting of black (text, graphics) and white (background).